Bounds for Rankin--Selberg integrals and quantum unique ergodicity for powerful levels: Proof of Theorem

 One can check that $\lambda_j$ is not multiplicative in general; for example, it can happen that $\lambda_j(1) \neq 1$, or even that $\lambda_j(mn) \lambda_j(1) \neq \lambda_j(m)\lambda_j(n)$ for pairs of coprime integers $m,n$.
 To circumvent this lack of multiplicativity, we work with the root-mean-square of $\lambda_j$ taken over all cusps of a given denominator.
 For each positive divisor $c$ of $q$, define

-An explicit formula in terms of $\GL(2)$ Gauss sums for the RHS of \eqref{lambdajwhittaker2}, and hence for $\lambda_j(n)$, may be derived following the method of Section \ref{sec:proofs}.
+An explicit formula in terms of $\GL(2)$ Gauss sums for the RHS of \eqref{lambdajwhittaker2}, and hence for $\lambda_j(n)$, may be derived following the method of Section \ref{sec:supp-whitt-newf}.
 For our purposes, it suffices (by Cauchy--Schwarz; see Section \ref{sec:outline-proof}) to evaluate the simpler averages $\lambda_{[c]}(n)$.
+It turns out that these averages are multiplicative in a certain non-conventional sense: